Print out documents below before your visit!

 A typical exam will include:

-• Do you need fluoride?
-We’ll check to make sure your up-to-date.
+- Do you need fluoride?
+We'll check to make sure you're up-to-date.

 Dental emergencies are never fun and can cause a lot of stress.
 At Lone Mountain Family Dental we want to assure you that your immediate needs will be met in a timely matter!
 Many people schedule appointments for (or after) an accident or dental emergency because they need an exam or x-rays.